This site requires JavaScript, please enable it in your browser!

 By xsolvite, with 3 replies.

-Last reply by danpost, over 4 years ago:
+Last reply by danpost, almost 5 years ago:

 Collision checking should come AFTER any change in position (or rotation) -- that is, any change not dictated by collision to begin with.
 There are two actions that should be performed when a collision occurs: moving (or rotating) off the object collided with and turning.
 The first of these is often missed by young coders.